Technical Features of adam:ONE (v4) anmuscle

 semi-colon separated list of default DNS blocks in the format

-[name,type,additional_data] where type can be subnets of nxdomain
+[name,type,additional_data] where type can be subnet of nxdomain

 –dns-default-endpoints